Kazem Kazerounian, Ph.D. Dean

 In addition to the University General Education requirements and the School requirements listed above, the requirements for the specific majors are listed in the following pages.
 Additionally, students successfully completing these courses will have met their general education information literacy exit requirement for this major.
 Full program details, normal/updated course sequences, and accreditation requirements can be found in the respective Guide to Course Selection for each major.

 These requirements are for the following programs: Biomedical Engineering, Chemical Engineering, Civil Engineering, Computer Engineering, Computer Science and Engineering, Electrical Engineering, Environmental Engineering, Management and Engineering for Manufacturing, Materials Science and Engineering, and Mechanical Engineering.

 - Humanities Credits: Minimum 18 credits – including CA 1, CA 2, CA 4 including English 1010, 1011, or 2011

-- Math/Science Credits: Minimum of 32 credits (any CA 3 class) including all courses from CHEM, PHYS, EEB, BIOL, MARN, MATH, MCB, NUSC, NRE, PNB, PLSC, GSCI, GEOG, SOIL, and STAT (unless restricted by program or school).
+- Math/Science Credits: Minimum of 32 credits (any CA 3 class) including all courses from CHEM, PHYS, EEB, BIOL, MARN, MATH, MCB, NUSC, NRE, PNB, GSCI, GEOG, and STAT (unless restricted by program or school).
 SPSS courses may be used to satisfy this requirement if approved by the Office of the Dean.